Guarding The Gate: How I Stay a Minimalist

 These questions exposed my underlying beliefs, emotions, and societal pressures I attached (often subconsciously) to my possessions and impeded my ability to let them go.
 The answers to my 6 tough questions helped me change my relationship with the things I owned, freeing myself to make clear-minded decisions whether to keep or let go, and was the start of a newfound freedom.

-I examine these six questions in more detail (this article is also published in the minimalism and lifestyle blog No Sidebar).
+I examine these six questions in more detail in this sister post.

 I encourage someone on this journey to find the questions that work best for you.
 Asking yourself tough questions about your possessions to identify the underlying internal and external forces behind why you have what you have will help you hone your values and discard items that are not in alignment with those values.